 The members spend their time (around 15 days per year) and energy in AIDS Action Europe on a voluntary basis.
 The term for each Steering Committee member is 3 years, each Steering Committee member can be re-elected once.
 For institutional memory and ease of working, there will be a staggered turnover of 3-4 Steering Committee members yearly.
 There are fixed seats for a representative of Deutsche AIDS-Hilfe (as host organisation of AIDS Action Europe); the co-chair of the HIV/AIDS Civil Society Forum and a representative of EATG.
-The Steering Committee elects its Chair for a period of 2 years according to the terms of reference of the Chair of the Steering Committee of AAE.
+The Steering Committee elects its Chair for a period of 2 years according to the terms of reference of the Chair of the Steering Committee of AAE (document below).

 The Civil Society Forum (CSF) is an informal advisory body established in 2005 by the European Commission to facilitate the participation of NGOs and networks, including those representing People Living with HIV/AIDS, in European policy development and implementation as well as to exchange information.
 The Civil Society is co-chaired by the European AIDS Treatment Group (EATG) and AIDS ACtion Europe (AAE).
 Please click here to download the terms of reference for co-chair of the HIV/AIDS Civil Society Forum.

 AIDS Action Europe Members and Partners

 Our mission is to bring together civil society to work towards a more effective response to the HIV epidemic in Europe and Central Asia.